 Emotional intelligence training on social awareness will increase team performance and help employees work more effectively together.
-This video preview, part of The BizLibrary Collection’s series on improving EQ, is all about increasing your employees’ social awareness.

 The last step is using emotional intelligence to connect and develop healthy relationships with people.
 Your employees can use the first three steps (self-awareness, self-management and social awareness) to successfully manage their interactions with others.